 All You Need to Know About Relocating Your Household Goods and Pets

 Planning to relocate to Israel?
-There is a lot you will need to prepare, including figuring out how to move and ship your household items, getting your vaccinations, and possibly finding storage space.
+There is a lot you will need to prepare, including figuring out how to ship your household items, required vaccinations, and possibly finding storage space.
 We have you covered in this section with everything you will need to know for a successful relocation.
 For example, any gifts brought into the country cannot surpass 200 USD (approximately 697 ILS).
 If you are moving with pets, they will need to be microchipped and require a health certificate.

 What does it take to relocate to Israel?
 Plenty!
 But not to worry—this relocation guide provides you with all the information required.
 The relocation steps and process includes knowing what to bring and pack when moving to Israel.
 For example, female expats will want to bring clothing to cover their head, neck, and shoulders for religious areas.